-The talks take place on Wednesdays from noon (=12:00) to 13:00, followed by a joint lunch in one of the surrounding restaurants.
+The talks take place from noon (=12:00) to 13:00, usually on Wednesdays, followed by a joint lunch in one of the surrounding restaurants.
 They are meant to be low-key events, open to everybody and aiming at the improvement of ongoing work through critical, but constructive discussion.
 In autumn 2018, we will meet on 9 and 24 October, 7 and 28 November, and 12 December.

 Vincenzo Crupi (University of Turin): The logic of evidential conditionals

 Wednesday, 27 June, 12:45-13:45, Aula 13, 1st floor, Palazzo Nuovo